airlift/airlift/reporting/README.md

 }
 ```
 will cause the getter to be called every minute and the returned value to be
-reported with the metric name `ReportedObject.Value` and tag
+reported with the metric name `ReportedObject.Value`.
-`package=com.example`.
 The attribute is also exposed through JMX with the
 attribute `Value` of ObjectName `"com.example:name=ReportedObject"`,
 just as if `ReportedObject` had been bound with
 `ExportBinder.newExporter(binder).export(ReportedObject).withGeneratedName()`.